Applications are open now for the AARP Purpose Prize, which honors people 50+ who tap into life experience to build a better future. Find out more.

 Upon arrival at the ER, hospital personnel will ask about insurance coverage, medications and medical history.
 Create an emergency room kit that you or your loved one can easily grab on the way to the hospital and that includes the following:

-Also help your loved one create an “in case of emergency” card to keep in a wallet or purse.
-For details on what should be included, click here.
+Also, help your loved one create an “in case of emergency” card to keep in a wallet or purse.

 Determine the fastest route to the nearest hospital, and keep directions with your loved one’s emergency room kit.
-There are times when it makes more sense to call an ambulance than to drive yourself.
-The American College of Emergency Physicians Foundation recommends calling an ambulance:
+Remember that there are times when it makes more sense to call an ambulance than to drive yourself.
+The American College of Emergency Physicians recommends calling an ambulance:

 If your loved one lives in a rural area that’s not covered by the 911 system, keep the telephone number for the local emergency medical service by the phone.

-If your loved one experiences any of these classic warning signs, he shouldn’t delay in seeking medical care:
+If your loved one experiences any of these classic warning signs, don't delay in seeking medical care:

 You are leaving AARP.org and going to the website of our trusted provider.
 The provider’s terms, conditions and policies apply.
 Please return to AARP.org to learn more about other benefits.